City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

-The Deafblind writer and media studies professor explores how the misrepresentation of disability in books, movies, and TV harms both the disabled community and everyone else.
+Deafblind writer and media studies professor Sjunneson explores how the misrepresentation of disability in books, movies, and TV harms both the disabled community and everyone else.

-Over the course of a sweltering summer, an almost-eleven-year-old girl attempts to get her bearings after her father dies of an overdose and the debts incurred from his addiction cause the loss of the family home in Detroit.
+Over the course of a sweltering summer, a 10-year-old girl attempts to get her bearings after her father dies of an overdose and the debts incurred from his addiction cause the loss of the family home in Detroit.

 In the 2050s, those with the means to flee have left Earth for the plush comfort of space colonies—and those without the means are left behind, forced to salvage what they can from beneath the weight of the world’s collapsing infrastructure.

-The popular Bible teacher shows how from the beginning, God envisioned a reconciled multiethnic family in loving community, reflecting His beauty and healing presence in the world.
+The popular Bible teacher details how, from the beginning, God envisioned a reconciled multiethnic family in loving community, reflecting His beauty and healing presence in the world.

 Black American Refugee: Escaping the Narcissism of the American Dream